ORGANIC FARMING PROJECT

 2000 Japanese Organic Regulation (JAS) published 2000 The NOP Proposed Rule (National Organic Standards of the US) published 2002 Two new fair trade standards, published by the Soil Association (UK) and Ecocert in France (Bio Equitable) 2002 National Organic Program (NOP) Final Rule (US) came into force 2002 FAO and Tropical Fruit Network prepared the Technical Guidelines on Organic Cultivation of Tropical and Sub-tropical Fruits 2003 IFOAM and some certifying bodies over the last few years developed Organic Aquaculture Standards 2003 New addition to the EU Regulation 2092/91 to implement standards on the manufacture of livestock feeding stuff.

 —– —– —– —– —–

-Click on below links for the memberships form
+Click on below links for the membership form

 There are 3 categories of Organic Farming Project membership:

 KGG membership is open to all healthy-living enthusiasts – whether office-workers, homemakers, students, or even retired persons.

 This informal group was set up in 1998 as a platform for farmers to network and exchange information and experiences, knowledge & problems, and more importantly, their ability to work as a group.
 It tries to create opportunities for the farmers & NGOs, both locally and globally, through study visits, seminars, workshops, & conference.